 You were taken one month before these two love birds were married.
 He was a decorated World War ll Veteran and she was a wonderful mother to his nine wonderful children.
 If they’d been given just a few more moments to spend being wrapped up in each other’s arms, they would’ve celebrated sixty-six years of marriage this year.
 Still, every night before she falls asleep, she whispers “I love you”…to the empty space next to her in bed.

 Their loving grandchild,

-This list could go on and on, but I will stop here for now because fifty minutes worth of video and five websites seems like more than enough for now.
 Checking out these amazing tributes is one of our favorite pastimes, so please leave a comment if have a memorial you want to share or one that has inspired you.

 For more tips on memorializing loved ones, check out the following articles:

 - Four Easy, Last-Minute Ideas For Memorializing Loved Ones This Holiday

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.